imransilvake/data-structures/src/documentation/LinkedList.md

+- A Linked List is a linear data structure where each node is a separate object.
+- Each node has two items - the data and a reference to the next node.
+- In Linked List the data is not stored in contagious memory like in arrays.
-A linked list is a linear data structure where each element is a separate object.
-Each element (node) has two items - the data and a reference to the next node.
-The entry point into a linked list is called the head of the list.
-The number of nodes in a list is not fixed and can grow and shrink on demand.
+- The number of nodes in a list is not fixed and can grow and shrink on demand.
+- In the Doubly Linked List, we maintain two pointers; for next node and for previous node.
+This way we will be able to iterate backward any time we want.

 <p align="center">
   <img src="../assets/linked-list.jpg" />
 </p>

-### Pros:
+### Pros
-- Memory Management: no need to specify the size in advance
+- Memory Management: no need to specify the size in advance.
-- Useful if you do a lot of insertions at the beginning of the list - it's faster than array
+- Useful if you do a lot of insertions at the beginning of the list - it's faster than array:
   - Array: need to shift all the elements by 1 element
   - Linked List: we don't keep track of the postions of the elements

 ### Cons
-- Linked List does not allow direct access to the individual elements.
-If you want to access a particular item then you have to start at the head and follow the references until you get to that item.
+- Linked List does not allow direct access to the individual nodes.
+If you want to access a particular node then you have to start at the head and follow the references until you get to that node.
-- Another disadvantage is that a linked list uses more memory compare with an array (store reference to the next node).
+- Another disadvantage is that a Linked List uses more memory compare with to an array because each node store information about the reference to the next node.

 ### Big O Comparisons
 | Point             |            Linked List            |                      Array |